Jp-Beck/openur/README.md

 - Refer to the [Examples/Tutorials](./docs/examples.md)

 ## [API Reference](./docs/APIReference.md#API)
-- This section will be update in the future.
+- This section will be updated in the future.

 ## [Examples/Tutorials](./docs/examples.md)
 - Step-by-step guides or use-case driven tutorials.
-- Helps users understand real-world applications of your package.
+- Helps users understand real-world applications of package.

 ## [FAQs](./docs/FAQs.md)
 -  Common questions or issues that users might encounter.